Colombian grima: History

 Among contemporary masters of the art, there are a number of competing ideas as to the origins of grima.
 Although there are numerous variants on these, they fall into four groups.
 The first group views grima as having come from Africa along with enslaved Africans brought to work in the mines of Colombia and the second group traces grima directly to European sword-fighting experts who visited Colombia in colonial times.
-The third group see grima's "desgonses" as evidence that Colombian grima was formed by blacks developing their own styles inspired by the European sword-fighting they witnessed, while the fourth group traces grima to the Wars of Independence when it was taught by foreign soldiers to Colombian troops.
+The third group sees grima's "desgonses" as evidence that Colombian grima was formed by blacks developing their own styles inspired by the European sword-fighting they witnessed, while the fourth group traces grima to the Wars of Independence when it was taught by foreign soldiers to Colombian troops.
 In the near future comparative research on the fencing histories of the Atlantic World may provide clearer details on the historical relationship between Colombian grima styles and other fencing traditions in the wider Atlantic world.

 Styles

-There are many different variations of Colombian Grima and they differ throughout the country.
-These different styles are called "juegos".
+There are many different variations of Colombian grima, called "juegos".
 Juegos differ in utilization and movements.